A-Pro® Home Inspection Tulsa Services include:

 New Builders Home Warranty Expiration Inspection

 A-Pro offers new home builders warranty inspections to detect notable defects before your one-year builder’s home warranty expires.
-A-Pro Home Inspections will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
+A-Pro Home Inspections will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty to maximize your home warranty coverage.
 The Home Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builder’s warranty expires on your new home.

 Sewer Scope Inspection

 One of the more unpleasant surprises new homeowners encounter is the sight of filters backing up into their homes or the smell of raw sewage due to a clogged sewer line.
 That’s why you’ll find a Sewer Scope Inspection before you buy.
 Thanks to a mini video camera placed in your sewer line by a certified technician, you’ll know if there are problems—such as tree roots and foundation cracks—that demand immediate attention.
 Learn here what you can expect from your inspection.

 Maintenance Home Inspections